alikerr/alikerr.github.io/content/english/_index.md

   "steps": [
     {
       "title": "Grex documentation",
-      "intro": "Welcome to Grex documentation website.<br>Through this step by step onboarding guide, you will discover how to use and navigate this website.", "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(false);"
+      "intro": "Welcome to Grex documentation website.<br>Through this step by step onboarding guide, you will discover how to use and navigate through this website.", "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(false);"
     },{
       "title": "The University of Manitoba logo",